brdjns/cal/README.md

 Cal supports basic arithmetic using `+`, `-`, `/`, `% ` and `*`.
 It also
 supports factorials, with the `!` operator, and exponentiation, with the `^` operator.
-Cal supports mathematical functions as rvalues.
+Cal supports mathematical functions as rvalues, and variable assignment and declaration.
+Internally, Cal uses double-precision floating-point arithmetic for most operations, and integer arithmetic for operations that are defined only for integers.

 ## Functions
 ```
-abs( expression )     -- returns the absolute value of expression
 sqrt( expression )    -- returns the square root of expression
 ```